 - Where possible, we designate a clean hard-standing road into and out of the site.
-If not possible, use hard standing where the trucks are going to be filled up with contaminated soil.
+If not possible, we use hard standing where the trucks are going to be filled up with contaminated soil.
 We also wash the wheels of the trucks off before they leave the site.
 These measures are taken to prevent the Japanese knotweed from spreading.

 - We cordon off the site so that only our trained team members can access the area.
 This helps to further prevent any cross-contamination.
 Our team members are also required to clean boots and tools before moving to other areas.

 - We then remove the contaminated soil from the site.
 Any hard standing that has been laid where vehicles have been filled up is also removed from the site and wheels and tracks are then washed.